John Virchick Comment On Regulatory Notice 22-08

-I oppose restrictions to my rights to invest
+I oppose restrictions regarding my right to invest in leveraged and inverse leveraged securities.

 For the Public